grantjenks/python-sortedcontainers/docs/sf-python-2015-lightning-talk.rst

 For example, sorted lists include bisect methods and there's an islice method that implements slice indexing but returns an iterator.

-Sorted dicts also support integer indexing.
+Sorted dictionaries also support integer indexing.
 You can lookup the index of a key or bisect keys in a mapping.
 There's even an iloc attribute that functions similarly to Pandas' DataFrames.
-Also included is an irange method that iterates key ranges.
+Also included is an irange method that iterates ranges of keys.

 Likewise, sorted sets fully support positional indexing and lookup.